marwahsparsh24/Air-Quality/README.md

 ## DVC

-DVC is configured when data file is loaded initially in the gcs bucket configured remotely on GCP cloud and when modifications are executed locally the changes will be reflected in gcp cloud after dvc push.
+DVC is configured when data file is loaded initially and after final preprocessing in the gcs bucket configured remotely on GCP cloud and when modifications are executed locally the changes will be reflected in gcp cloud after dvc push.
 Latest file need to be fetched before executing data pipeline in the cloud composer.
 For now, we have configured dvc on cloud but data pipeline is executed in airflow locally, will be used once we setup the cloud composer data pipeline.

 ## Data Pipeline Steps